Malick Mané: Career

-Club

 Aktobe

 In February 2011, Mané moved to Kazakhstan, signing a year-long loan contract with Kazakhstan Premier League side FC Aktobe.
 Aktobe also had the option to buy Mané at the end of his loan deal for $1 million.

 Sogndal

 In February 2012, Mané joined Sogndal Fotball on a two-year contract.

 IFK Göteborg

 On 12 March 2014, Mané signed a four-year contract with Swedish Allsvenskan side IFK Göteborg.

 In July 2014, Mané joined A-League side Central Coast Mariners on a season-long loan from IFK Göteborg.
 Mané returned to Sweden in December after failing to settle in Australia.
 Shortly after returning from Australia, Mané signed a one-year loan deal with Norwegian OBOS-ligaen side Hønefoss.
 In September 2015, Mané's loan deal with Hønefoss was cut short and he was sent on loan to Saudi Professional League side Najran SC until 15 July 2016.

 On 13 February 2016, Mané's contract with IFK Göteborg was terminated.